Manaslu Circuit Trek - 14 Days

 Useful Information

-It is necessary to obtain specific permits to do the Manaslu circuit trek.
-The trekking requires a Special Restricted Area Permit for Manaslu.
+It is necessary to obtain specific permits to do Manaslu Circuit Trek.
+Manaslu Trekking requires Restricted Area Permit.

-Additionally, the Manaslu Conservation Area Project (MCAP) Permit and Annapurna Conservation Area Project (ACAP) Permit are also necessary.
-Our package covers all the permits and fees.
+Additionally, Manaslu Conservation Area Project (MCAP) Permit and Annapurna Conservation Area Project (ACAP) Permit are necessary.
+Our package covers all permits and fees.

-• September to November and March to May: USD 100 per person for the first seven days and an additional USD 15 per person per day from the eighth day onwards.
+• September to November and March to May: USD 100 per person for first seven days and an additional USD 15 per person per day from eighth day onwards.

 • Manaslu Conservation Area Project permit cost: USD 30